madz0/spring-boot-tut/README.md

 3. An important thing to remember is that readOnly hint will be applied only when the corresponding @Transactionalcauses starting a completely new transaction.

-4. Any change made within a transaction to an entity (retrieved within the same transaction) will automatically be populated to the database at the end of the transaction, without the need of explicit manual updates.
+4. Any change made within a transaction to an entity (retrieved within the same transaction) will automatically be populated to the database at the end of the sql first n rows with bigger valuestransaction, without the need of explicit manual updates.

 ## Getting `DataIntegrationException` when using `@JoinColumn` with foreign key definition